How To Stream Live From Your iPhone in 2025 (Step-by-Step for Businesses)

 • Audio channel to stereo

-These settings will guarantee that your video is high quality in your Dacast channel; when you start live streaming it from your iPhone.
+These settings will guarantee that your video is high quality in your Dacast channel; when you start iPhone live streaming.

 We recommend testing it out before your event so that you know what to expect since things will move quickly.
 You don’t want any avoidable hiccups in front of your live audience.